rleonardoc/academic-kickstart/content/home/accomplishments.md

   certificate_url = "https://courses.edx.org/certificates/46c081db52904976a6a81592db5d59b9"
   date_start = "2018-12-01"
   date_end = "2019-04-01"
-  description = "Course on the macroeconomic accounts, their interrelationships, and the analysis of economic developments."
+  description = "On the macroeconomic accounts, their interrelationships, and the analysis of economic developments."

 [[item]]
   organization = "Australian National University"